alexmolas/alexmolas.github.io/_posts/2026-09-23-jev-cant-be-calibrated.md

 ---

 Unless you've been living under a rock, you've probably heard about Jev.
 [Simon Willison's post](https://simonwillison.net/2026/Sep/21/jev/) is a good overview, and this [one](https://www.nobodywho.ai/posts/jev-in-25-lines/) shows how to implement it in a few lines of Python.
-In short, Jev is TypeSafe's universal classifier: you describe the classes in a prompt, and it returns a probability for each one.
-One of its main selling points is that these probabilities are calibrated.
-In this post I argue that Jev is genuinely useful, but that the calibration claim can't hold in general, and that you should treat its outputs as scores rather than probabilities.
+In short, Jev is TypeSafe's first "[System One Model](https://typesafe.ai/blog/introducing-system-one-models-and-jev)": instead of generating text, it takes unstructured input and returns typed decisions from a set of outputs you define in advance, each with a probability attached.
+One of its selling points is that "all answers are accompanied with calibrated probabilities and confidence scores".
+In this post I argue that Jev is useful, but that the calibration claim can't hold in general, and that you should treat its outputs as scores rather than probabilities.

 ## Useful without training data